 Each data subject shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies:

 If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the M.E.
-SCHUPP Industriekeramik GmbH & Co.
-KG, he or she may at any time contact any employee of the controller.
+SCHUPP Industriekeramik GmbH, he or she may at any time contact any employee of the controller.
 The employee of the M.E.
-SCHUPP Industriekeramik GmbH & Co.
-KG will arrange the restriction of the processing.
+SCHUPP Industriekeramik GmbH will arrange the restriction of the processing.

 f) Right to data portability